-Figure 36.
-Weighted Ratios for Composite, Start and Running NOx Emissions, for (a) Trucks and (b) Cars.
+Figure 1-36.
+Weighted ratios for FTP composite, start and running NOx emissions, for (a) trucks and (b) cars.

-1.3.3.2.4 Estimating Emissions by Operating Mode
+1.3.4.2.4 Estimating Emissions by Operating Mode

 With the introduction of the NLEV standards, new emissions requirements were imposed, in addition to standards defined in terms of the Federal Test Procedure.
 The new requirements, under the "Supplemental Federal Test Procedure" (SFTP), imposed more stringent emissions control under conditions of high speed and power (through the US06 cycle), and with air-conditioning running (through the SC03 cycle).
 To project emissions for NLEV and Tier-2 vehicles, we divided the operating modes for running exhaust into two groups.
-These groups represent the ranges of speed and power covered by the FTP standards (< ~18 kW/metric ton), and the ranges covered by the US06 cycle.
-For convenience, we refer to these two regions as "the hot-running FTP region" and "US06 region," respectively (See Figure 37).
+These groups represent the ranges of speed and power covered by the FTP standards (<~18 kW/Mg), and the ranges covered by the US06 cycle.
+For convenience, we refer to these two regions as "the hot-running FTP region" and "US06 region," respectively (See Figure 1-37).
 Data measured on the SC03 cycle did not play a role in emission rate development.

 To estimate emissions by operating mode, the approach was to multiply the emission rates for MY 2000, representing Tier 1, by a specific ratio for each model year from 2001 to 2010, to represent emissions for that year.
-For the FTP operating modes, we applied the ratios shown in Figure 34 to Figure 36 above.
+For the FTP operating modes, we applied the "hot-running" ratios shown in Figure 1-34 to Figure 1-36 above.